joshuaati/DE_airline_pipeline/tutorials.md

 </tr>
 </table>

-Create a new dbt model: In your dbt project, create a new directory for your models.
-Inside the directory, create a new SQL file and write your SQL transformation code.
+4. Create a new dbt model: In your dbt project, `macro`, `seed` and `models` directory should already available, create a new SQL file and write your SQL transformation code.
 You can use Jinja templating to make your queries dynamic and reusable.

+   For reusable code, create macros and to upload flat files as part of the model use the seeds direcctory

-Compile and test your dbt models: Run the command dbt compile to compile your dbt models.
+5. Compile and test your dbt models: Run the command `dbt compile` to compile your dbt models.
 This command checks your syntax and validates your SQL code against your schema.
-Once your models are compiled successfully, you can run the command dbt test to validate your data.
+Once your models are compiled successfully, you can run the command `dbt test` to validate your data.

-Run your dbt models: Finally, you can run your dbt models by running the command dbt run.
+6. Run your dbt models: Finally, you can run your dbt models by running the command `dbt run`.
 This will execute your SQL code and create new tables or update existing ones based on your transformations.

+---

+### Creating Visualizations

+With your google account, log in at [Google looker studio](https://lookerstudio.google.com/navigation/reporting)

+Connect your dataset using the Big Query Connector

+- Select your project name then select the dataset.
+This would bring you to the dashboard page

+Create your visualizations and share